janscience/MicroConfig/docs/userguide.md

 a number followed by return. `q` brings you up one level and also quits the menu. `h` always brings you to the main menu.

+If there is no user input over the serial stream for more than 10s, then the menu times out and the program continues.

-For example, enter `5` to trigger the "Help" action.
+So, enter `5` quickly enough to trigger the "Help" action.
 This simply prints out what we just said and in addition some special commands:

 ```txt